Nyal, South Sudan: Recent history

 As of December 2015, Relief Web stated that the number of displaced persons in the Nyal area was 6,000 to 10,000 people.
 Between 2,500 and 3,500 people were living on islands in the swamps north of Nyal, mostly women and children, including many unaccompanied children.
 There were few "humanitarian actors" in the area.
-According to this report, most local residents and that IDPs in the islands stated they were not receiving supplies from relief organizations.
+According to this report, most residents and that IDPs in the islands stated they were not receiving supplies from relief organizations.

 A March 2016 report estimates that over 50,000 people have now arrived in Nyal to escape the two years of fighting, in which scorched-earth tactics, atrocities, and sexual violence were used against civilian population.
 A Human Rights Watch spokesperson states that "massive rape, forced marriage, and abduction of women and girls" has occurred, and believes that "the scale of sexual violence in Unity State since mid-2015 has been shocking and may be unprecedented."

 As of April 2016, coverage of Nyal Town has been lacking in mainstream news sources.
 One freelance journalist reports being told that there was "no news hook.”
 She found that women in Nyal were willing to talk to her about rape, but would not discuss it with the local men.
 In general, the adults she met in Nyal were reacting to trauma by being somewhat dazed.
 They were also very hungry.
 By contrast, children continued to laugh and play.

 On May 21, 2016, there was once again heavy fighting in Nyal, between SPLA-IO opposition forces and forces loyal to President Salva Kiir (SPLA-JUBA).